-The UUCJ is governed by a Board of Trustees who oversee administrative tasks according to our Bylaws:
+The UUCJ is governed by a Board of Trustees who oversee administrative tasks according to our Bylaws.
+Get information about past and future Board Meetings here and learn about our Board Members below:

 Corey Melton, President, has been a member of UUCJ for only a few years; however, he has already served in a number of leadership roles.
 He served on the Transition Taskforce, Bylaws Writing Team, and was elected as a Trustee implementing the newly revised bylaws in March of 2015.
 He has served as President-Elect and Interim President before assuming the role as President.
 Corey hopes to fulfill his role as President and to help UUCJ grow by following the seven principles of Unitarian Universalism.